Terminal49/API/docs/In Depth Guides/4-tracking-request-lifecycle.md

 ## Stopped

-When a shipment is no longer being updated then the tracking request `status` is marked as `tracking_stopped`.
+When a shipment is no longer being updated, then the tracking request `status` is marked as `tracking_stopped`.

 You may subscribe to the event `tracking_request.tracking_stopped` for notifications when this occurs.